andrewljohnson/AlgebraMathMage/README.md

 This is an app for iPad to teach kids math, egged on by lots of little videos.

 ## Todo
- * various problem forms for multiplication
+ * script to generate multiplication curriculum

 ### Todo Later/Maybe
  * Randomize answer order